 Construction projects are quite risky, to begin with, and when environmental issues are affecting them, they turn sour to disastrous in a matter of hours.

-These environmental issues including earthquakes, strong winds, thunderstorms and many other forms of natural disasters.
+These environmental issues include earthquakes, strong winds, thunderstorms, and many other forms of natural disasters.

 You can’t do much against natural disasters, but what you can do is plan your construction sight accurately, so that you minimize the risks of natural disasters affecting your building.